Nathan Hoover: Professional career

 Hoover signed his first professional contract with BC Borisfen of the Belarusian Premier League on July 31, 2021.

 Hoover won the 2023 Liga Sudamericana de Básquetbol with Instituto.
 He won the league's MVP award and averaged 14 points, 3.3 rebounds and 1.3 assists.

+On February 4, 2026, he joined Club Melilla Baloncesto in the Primera FEB, the second tier of Spanish basketball.